kubestellar/kubestellar/docs/content/direct/core-chart.md

 To install the Helm chart the only requirement is [Helm](https://helm.sh/).
-However, additional executables may be required to create/manage the cluster(s) (_e.g._, Kind and kubectl), to join Workload Execution Clusters (WEKs) (_e.g._, clusteradm), and to interact with Control Planes (_e.g._, kubectl), _etc_.
+However, additional executables may be required to create/manage the cluster(s) (_e.g._, Kind and kubectl), to join Workload Execution Clusters (WECs) (_e.g._, clusteradm), and to interact with Control Planes (_e.g._, kubectl), _etc_.
 For such purpose, a full list of executable that may be required can be found [here](./pre-reqs.md).

-The setup of KubStellar via the Core chart requires the existence of a KubeFlex hosting cluster.
+The setup of KubeStellar via the Core chart requires the existence of a KubeFlex hosting cluster.

 This can be: